 different groups and why they change.

 The geographical focus of my investigations has been on Ontario and more broadly, Great Lakes, archaeology.
 Since the 1970s I have explored my research interests largely through work on the earlier, preceramic (Paleoindian and Archaic), time period over 3000 years old.
-Many of my graduate students have and continue to work on stone tool assemblages from such sites.
+Many of my graduate students have and continue to work on stone tool and other assemblages from such sites.
 Note however, that I am getting close to retirement and so, am not taking on any more graduate student supervisions at this time.
 My current Paleoindian research involves working with long-time collaborator D. Brian Deller on the analysis of a substantial, surface-collected, fluted point site assemblage from the Niagara Peninsula (see picture above) assembled by a non-professional over many years.
 My current Archaic research focusses on the analysis and intepretation of a large Late Archaic site near Lake Huron called Davidson that I have investigated supported by SSHRCC funding from 2007-2015.

 I am currently editor of the Journal Ontario Archaeology and, while I have focused on preceramic occupations, I find just about any aspect of Ontario archaeology utterly fascinating.
 I have been involved in fieldwork and/or reporting on a wide range of later sites across southern Ontario, from Early Woodland lithic assemblages in areas in the southwest to Middle Woodland mound sites in the Trent-Severn waterway to Late Woodland Huron and Neutral village excavations in southcentral Ontario to historic Euro-Canadian sites in the Rideau Waterway.